AbinZorto/mlopsv2/README.md

 3. **`prep.py` - Data Preparation**
    This script is responsible for preprocessing the data before it is fed into the training pipelines.
 Key features include:
-   - **Data Cleaning**: Handles missing values, outliers, and inconsistent data entries.
-   - **Feature Engineering**: Creates new features from existing data to enhance model performance.
-   - **Normalization/Scaling**: Applies techniques to normalize or scale features, ensuring that the data is suitable for the models being trained.
-   - **Dataset Splitting**: Splits the data into training and validation sets, optimizing the training process and model evaluation.

-   The `prep.py` script ensures that the data is in the right format and quality for the training scripts, improving the overall efficiency and accuracy of the model.
+   - Data Cleaning
+   - Feature Engineering
+   - Normalization/Scaling
+   - Dataset Splitting

 4. **`evaluate.py` - Model Evaluation**
    This script evaluates the performance of trained models based on validation metrics.
 Key functions include:
-   - **Performance Metrics Calculation**: Computes metrics such as accuracy, precision, recall, F1-score, mean absolute error (MAE), and mean squared error (MSE).
-   - **Model Comparison**: Compares the performance of different models trained during the same pipeline run, providing insights into which model performs best under specific conditions.
-   - **Visualization**: Generates plots and visualizations (e.g., confusion matrices, ROC curves) to help stakeholders understand model performance.

-   The `evaluate.py` script allows data scientists and ML engineers to analyze the model's performance and decide whether to proceed with deployment.
+   - Performance Metrics Calculation
+   - Model Comparison
+   - Visualization

 5. **`register.py` - Model Registration**
    This script is used to register trained models into the Azure Machine Learning workspace.
 Key features include:
-   - **Model Versioning**: Automatically manages model versions, ensuring that each new model is stored correctly in the workspace for tracking and comparison.
-   - **Metadata Logging**: Records important metadata about the model, such as performance metrics, training parameters, and dataset versions.
-   - **Deployment Preparation**: Prepares models for deployment by ensuring they are registered with the necessary configurations in Azure ML.

-   The `register.py` script streamlines the model registration process, making it easy to manage different versions and ensure that only the best-performing models are deployed.
+   - Model Versioning
+   - Metadata Logging
+   - Deployment Preparation

 6. **`stageprep.py` - Staging Data Preparation**
    Similar to `prep.py`, this script prepares data specifically for the staging environment.
-It may include additional steps specific to the testing or validation of models that are being promoted from Dev to Stage.

 ### Integration into Azure DevOps Pipelines

-All these scripts are integrated into the Azure DevOps pipeline, ensuring a seamless workflow:
+All these scripts are integrated into the Azure DevOps pipeline, ensuring a seamless workflow from data preparation to model deployment.

-- **Data Preparation**: The `prep.py` script is executed as part of the `dev-model-training.yml` pipeline, ensuring that the data is clean and ready before training begins.

-- **Model Training and Evaluation**: After data preparation, the pipeline executes `train.py` or `train2.py` to train the models, followed by `evaluate.py` to assess their performance based on predefined metrics.

-- **Model Registration**: If the evaluation meets the required thresholds, `register.py` is called to register the model in the Azure ML workspace, making it available for deployment.

 ### Customization Options

-- **Data Processing Logic**: Each of the preparation scripts (`prep.py`, `stageprep.py`) can be customized to include specific data transformations, feature selections, or additional preprocessing steps that are relevant to your use case.
+- **Data Processing Logic**: Each of the preparation scripts can be customized to include specific data transformations, feature selections, or additional preprocessing steps that are relevant to your use case.

-- **Evaluation Criteria**: You can modify `evaluate.py` to include specific performance metrics that are more aligned with your project's goals, ensuring that the evaluation process captures all necessary aspects of model performance.
+- **Evaluation Criteria**: You can modify `evaluate.py` to include specific performance metrics that are more aligned with your project's goals.

 ## Installation and Setup